 1. Actual Size of Adult Bed Bugs (See Pictures)

 Size: Adult Bed bugs are rusty-brown insects that measure 4-5 mm long – about ¼ inch or the size of an apple seed.
-You’ll notice reddish or Rusty stains on your mattresses or bed sheets that’re caused by the bugs.
+You’ll notice reddish or Rusty stains on your mattresses or bed sheets caused by the bugs.

-- Their eggs measure about 1/32 inches long while adults will measure 3/16 inches in length.
-Once the bugs sucks blood – it’ll engorge to roughly 1/5 inches to 1/4 inches.
+- Their eggs measure about 1/32 inches long, while adults will measure 3/16 inches in length.
+Once the bugs suck blood – it’ll engorge to roughly 1/5 inches to 1/4 inches.

 2. Bed Bugs on Tape Measure

-This must have been a notorious one – well it was dead when taking these pictures.
+This must have been a notorious one – well, it was dead when taking these pictures.
 I found it on the bathroom floor.
-For this I used Diatomaceous Earth – and its evident that it worked.
+For this, I used Diatomaceous Earth – and it’s evident that it worked.

-They are flat to oval shaped depending on the amount of blood they’ve sucked.
-However, adult bed bugs and that makes just one-sixth of these bug’s population.
+They are flat to oval-shaped, depending on the amount of blood they’ve sucked.
+However, adult bed bugs and make just one-sixth of these bugs’ population.